-The golf swing is a chain reaction of movements, the success of which is determined by the golf grip, aim and the posture of the golfer in the address position.
+The golf swing is a chain reaction of movements, the success of which is determined by the golf grip, aim, and posture of the golfer in the address position.

-How the Grips Affects a One Piece Takeaway
+How the Grips Affect a One Piece Takeaway

 How the Golf Takeaway Dictates Swing Plane

-Most golfers who grip the club too weak will over rotate the club away from the ball leading to a swing plane that is too flat.
-Many golfers who grip the club too strong will swing onto a plane that is too steep.
+Most golfers who grip the club too weak will over rotate the club away from the ball, leading to a swing plane that is too flat.
+Many golfers who grip the club too strongly will swing onto a plane that is too steep.

-- With great timing this can be carried out with success but the more in plane the club is half way back the simpler the swing becomes.
+- With great timing, this can be carried out with success, but the more in the plane the club is halfway back, the simpler the swing becomes.

 Have a Lesson to Check your Grip and Stance

-The grip and stance might be boring to work on, but pefect the basic fundamentals and a golfer shortly will be able to swing the club onto the most efficient swing plane for longer straighter shots.
+The grip and stance might be boring to work but perfect the fundamentals, and a golfer will shortly be able to swing the club onto the most efficient swing plane for longer straighter shots.